 - Start with smaller dunes: Build confidence on gentle slopes before moving to steeper ones.

-- Wear comfortable clothing: Light, breathable clothes and closed shoes help protect your feet from hot sand.
+- Wear comfortable clothing: Light, breathable clothes and closed shoes protect your feet from hot sand.

 Sandboarding and sand skiing offer two very different kinds of desert fun.
 Sandboarding is smooth, easy, and perfect for beginners or families who just want to slide down the dunes and enjoy a carefree experience.